Thibault662/MyAwesomeRepository2/README.md

 # MyAwesomeRepository

 This is my first change.
-Oops fixed the mistake